Tutorials

 What is bandwidth usage in Webflow?

 Bandwidth usage in Webflow refers to the total amount of data transferred from your website to visitors' browsers when they access your site.
 This includes all HTML, CSS, JavaScript, images, videos, and downloadable files that are served each time someone views a page.
-Webflow measures bandwidth on a monthly basis and has specific limits for each hosting plan: Basic (10 GB), CMS (50 GB), and Business (100 GB).
+Webflow measures bandwidth on a monthly basis.
+For the standard paid Site plans covered in this guide, Basic includes 10 GB, while Premium includes 50 GB by default and can scale with bandwidth add-ons.

 How does Webflow calculate bandwidth usage?